abcdemi/GPU-Accelerated-Synthetic-Data-Generator/README.md

 **Accelerating Tabular Foundation Model Pre-training via Parallelized Structural Causal Models.**

 ## 🚀 The Problem
-Modern **Tabular Foundation Models** (like TabPFN) are pre-trained on millions of synthetic datasets generated from "Priors" (Structural Causal Models).
+Modern **Tabular Foundation Models** are pre-trained on millions of synthetic datasets generated from "Priors" (Structural Causal Models).

 The industry standard approach generates these datasets on the CPU using Numpy/Pandas.
 This creates two critical bottlenecks:
 1.  **Loop Overhead:** Foundation models often use "Few-Shot" learning (tiny datasets of <100 rows).
 Generating 1,000,000 tiny datasets sequentially on a CPU incurs massive Python loop overhead.